imruizhang/imruizhang.github.io/_posts/2024-07-24-luoyang-travel-tips.md

 There are so many destinations that are not as well known to people outside China as Beijing or Yangshuo.
 Why did I mention Yangshuo?
 Because I knew someone who went there just for climbing, I think it should be a popular destination for people outside of China.
 Also, the people of Yangshuo have already hosted so many foreigners when I was there almost 20 years ago.

-**A general note: DO NOT visit popular sites during the National Golden Week (usually 1 Oct to 7 Oct).**
+**A general note: DO NOT visit popular sites during the National Golden Week (usually from 1 Oct to 7 Oct).**

 ### Why Luoyang?